 - A 2-3 sentence description of the proposed project.

 Should the number of interested applicants exceed the number allowed by the funder, an internal selection process will be conducted by the Office of the Vice Provost for Research, and candidates will be notified to submit internal application materials.
 All candidates will be notified of results.
 NB: Successful applications must include official notification from the Limited Submissions Team in order to submit.
 For more information, please see http://viceprovost.tufts.edu/resources/funding/limited-submissions/

-Email of Intent Deadline: Wednesday, June 15 by noon.
+Email of Intent Deadline: Wednesday, December 14 by noon (NSF Major Research Instrumentation – see additional instructions below).
 Please see underlined and italicized text below for any special EOI instructions.

 This week’s limited submission opportunities are:

-- Eligibility: No agency restrictions; please follow Tufts PI eligibility policies.
+- Eligibility: No agency restrictions, though the program seeks broad representation by PIs, including women, underrepresented minorities, and persons with disabilities; please follow Tufts PI eligibility policies.

 Limited submissions are external sponsored funding opportunities that require an internal selection process because the sponsor limits the number of proposals and/or imposes specific restrictions on applications submitted by Tufts.
 This information is often located in the “Eligibility” sections of funding opportunity announcements (FOAs).